Today

 Description

-We aim to provide prompt access to endoscopy services and/or specialist assessment and efficient, high quality gastrointestinal services with the best possible outcomes.
+We aim to provide prompt, rapid access to endoscopy services and/or specialist assessment and efficient, high quality gastrointestinal services with the best possible outcomes.
+We aim to complete our procedures within 14 days of referrral or enquiry .

-Our team of specialists work in both public and private hospitals,and have expert knowledge and clinical experience in gastroenterology and surgical fields.
+Our team of specialists work across both public and private hospitals,and have expert knowledge and clinical experience in Gastroenterology and Surgical fields.

 What is Gastroenterology?

-Gastroenterology is the branch of medicine that looks at diseases of the oesophagus (gullet), stomach, small and large intestines (bowel), liver, gallbladder and pancreas.
+Gastroenterology is the branch of medicine that looks at diseases from the oesophagus (gullet), stomach, small and the large intestines (bowel), liver, gallbladder and pancreas.

 Consultants